 About the WSUTC Guest House & Richland, WA:

 The Guest House (GH) is a living learning community established by Washington State University, Tri-Cities (WSUTC) in Richland, WA to maximize student living by offering a communal "dorm style" experience for students to build relationships with others from diverse backgrounds who share interests and educational and professional goals.
 The GH is located less than two miles away from WSUTC campus.
 Selected GHCC residents will have their own private bedroom and bathroom at the “Guest House,” sharing suite space with the student living-learning community.

-Richland is a mid-sized rural / suburban community in Benton County in the southeastern part of the state of Washington, situated at the confluence of the Yakima and the Columbia Rivers.
-Along with the nearby cities of Pasco and Kennewick, Richland is one of the "Tri-Cities," and it is home to Hanford, a mostly decommissioned nuclear production complex and Manhattan Project site.
+Richland is a mid-sized rural / suburban community in Benton County in the southeastern part of the state of Washington, situated along the Yakima and the Columbia Rivers.
+With the adjacent cities of Pasco and Kennewick, Richland is one of the "Tri-Cities," and is home to Hanford, a mostly decommissioned nuclear production complex and Manhattan Project site.